SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 Here the syntax we used with a fully-synced Realm and a partially-synced Realm is the same - the difference is with a _with a fully synced Realm the data is already synchronized_ \(or may be in the process of being downloaded\).
 The query is selecting `Project` model records where the `owner` property matches the ID of the currently logged in user \(`SyncUser.current!.identity!`\), and these will be sorted in date order, newest first.

-It's important to note that with partial sync, _no data is synchronized from the server to the client until a subscription is created._ In our application the subscription is created as we are preparing to display the data in the controller's `viewDidLoad` method as follows:
+It's important to note that with Query-based sync, _no data is synchronized from the server to the client until a subscription is created._ In our application the subscription is created as we are preparing to display the data in the controller's `viewDidLoad` method as follows:

 ```swift
 subscription = projects.subscribe(named: "my-projects")